 Waterproof clothing like a drysuit protects your body from getting wet.
 If you fell into the water without waterproof clothes, you would be at a very high risk of hypothermia if the water was cold.

-Even if there is no rain or you don't fall in, water can still drip down from your paddle or the boat itself and soak into your clothes.
+Even if there is no rain or you don't fall in, water can still drip down from your paddle or the boat and soak into your clothes.

 For winter kayak fishing, drysuits are great.
 They keep you drier than regular clothes covering your whole body like a waterproof suit.